Applying for Financial Aid

 NMC typically begins reviewing applications and corresponding with financial aid applicants in March for the following fall term.
 After that time, notifications are usually sent out within 1-2 weeks of receiving the FAFSA results.
 Processing for new students with spring and summer start dates will begin after those admission decisions are made.

-Prior to the start of a student's first semester of enrollment, the Financial Aid Office mails correspondence to the address reported on the FAFSA or the address on file at the College.
+After NMC receives and reviews the results of your FAFSA, we will inform you of your status.
+Most correspondence will be sent by email.
+Prior to the start of a student's first semester of enrollment, we use the personal email address reported on the FAFSA or the one on file at the College.
 Once your classes begin, the majority of correspondence will be sent to your college email account.

 4: Renewal of Aid